 Most people who are asked to become mentors are highly successful in their careers, which means they’re also very busy and much in demand.
 So it’s important for you to acknowledge that reality, and make it clear how much you appreciate their considering your request.
 This is also the way to provide a graceful “out,” letting the other person cite an overbooked schedule for declining your request.

 How does this look in action?
 Something like this:

-Susan, I’ve very much enjoyed and learned from the conversations we’ve had in the past, and I’d like to ask a favor of you based on my respect for the way you’ve developed your career.
+Susan, I’ve very much enjoyed and learned from the conversations we’ve had in the past, and I’d like to ask a favor of you.
 I’m at the point in my own career where I feel I need some mentoring to more effectively develop my management skills so that I can possibly move into a directorship role.

-I was hoping that we might meet for coffee for about 90 minutes every two weeks to discuss your counsel regarding areas I should address.
-I would put together a meeting agenda for each get-together, make a list of any follow-up items that came out of our discussions, complete the action items during the next two weeks, and report back on my progress.
-I will plan to commit at least five hours a week to follow up on our discussion items.
+I was hoping that we might meet for coffee every two weeks regarding areas I should address.
+I would put together a meeting agenda, take notes, complete your recommended action items and report back on my progress.

 With this request, you’ve made it clear that you’ve done the important preliminary work of identifying goals, suggesting a structure, and committing to follow through on your discussions.
 This will let your potential mentor have confidence that you’ll be making the most of the investment he or she is making in your career success.